 In the first quarter of fiscal year 2018, the Company adopted Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") No. 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718).
 Under the amended guidance, all excess tax benefits and tax deficiencies will be recognized in the Statements of Income as they occur.
-This replaced the previous guidance, which requires tax benefits that exceed compensation cost ("windfalls") to be recognized in additional paid in capital.
+This replaced the previous guidance, which required tax benefits that exceed compensation cost ("windfalls") to be recognized in additional paid in capital.
 It also eliminates the need to maintain a windfall pool, and removes the requirement to delay recognizing a windfall until it reduces current taxes payable.
 Using the modified retrospective adoption method, in the first quarter of fiscal year 2018, the Company recognized deferred tax assets of \$8.4 million for the windfall tax benefits and also recognized an increase of an equal amount in the valuation allowance against those deferred tax assets.
-Under the amended guidance, company elected to account for forfeitures when they occur, on a modified retrospective basis.
+Under the amended guidance, companies can make an accounting policy election to either continue to estimate forfeitures or account for forfeitures as they occur.
+Upon adoption, the Company elected to account for forfeitures when they occur, on a modified retrospective basis.
 In the first quarter of fiscal year 2018, a cumulative effect adjustment of \$2.0 million was recorded to retained earnings.
 The amended guidance also changed the Statements of Cash Flow presentation of excess tax benefits, classifying them as operating activities instead of financing activities, consistent with other cash flows related to income taxes.
-Further, following the adoption of this updated guidance, there will be additional paid in capital.
+Further, following the adoption of this updated guidance, there will be additional dilutive effects in earnings per share calculations because excess tax benefits are no longer recognized in additional paid in capital.
 Due to the valuation allowance maintained against the Company's deferred tax assets, the adoption of this updated guidance did not have a material impact on the Company's consolidated financial statements.

-Accounting Guidance Issued but Not Adopted as of April 30, 2017
+Accounting Guidance Issued but Not Adopted as of October 29, 2017